Pride Canterbury: 2023

 On 10 Saturday and Sunday 11 June 2023 for the first two-day event, Pride Canterbury returned to Canterbury, seeing artists such as Liberty X, Caity Baser, Danny Beard, Baga Chipz, Layton Williams, Miriam-Teak Lee, Le Fil, and more.
 The event saw Rob Wills broadcast the first live programme from Pride Canterbury to KMFM (radio network) as part of KMFM's Floorfiller Anthems.

 Earlier in the year, a vinyl supporting Pride Canterbury displayed in the City of Canterbury was destroyed.

 2024

 Pride Canterbury announced their 2024 event for Saturday 8 June 2024, with artists including Katie Price, Bailey J Mills, Urban Cookie Collective, Michelle Mcmanus, Charity Shop Sue, Oompa Loompa actress Kirsty Patterson, Baga Chipz, Kerry Ellis, Booty Luv, KMFM's Rob Wills with a live broadcast, and more.

 2025

 Pride Canterbury was held in a new venue with a new parade route on Saturday 7 June 2025 due to the Levelling Up Works closing the Dane John Gardens until December 2025.
+There was no main stage with live acts in 2025.

+2026

+The event returned to the Dane John Gardens on Saturday 6th June 2026.